DouglasUrner/HA-miele/README.md

 ## Installation

+If you haven't already done so, create a Miele developer account at https://www.miele.com/developer/.
+Click on the [Get Involved](https://www.miele.com/f/com/en/register_api.aspx) tab, then enter:
+1. "your application name" -- I used "Home Assistant".
+2. "your email address" -- I used a burner address that I created for IoT devices.

+Miele will send an activation link from **donotreply@mieleathome.com**, click on that link to display your credentials.
+You'll be shown a **Client ID** and a **Client Secret** and asked to aggree to the terms of use.
+Stash the credentials somewhere safe, if you lose them you will have to repeat this process.

 Make sure you have the app credentials available for your account with Miele cloud.
 You have to register on https://www.miele.com/developer/.
 If you have an existing integration with the name "miele" you are recommended to remove it before attemping to install this one.